kdcllc/win10andwsldev/wsl-dev-git.md

-# Windows Subsystem Linux (WSL) Git Installation and Configuration
+# Windows Subsystem Linux (WSL 1) Git Installation and Configuration

 The purpose of this document is to provide step by step guidance for installing and configuring `Git` on WSL.